qmk/qmk_firmware/keyboards/handwired/hillside/keymaps/default/readme.md

 ```
 Holding down the Num key accesses a number pad and arithmetic symbols:

-- The number pad has the smallest numbers swapped into the home row as these are the most commonly used.
+- The number pad has the lowest numbers swapped into the home row as these are the most commonly used.
-- A row of modifiers in the home row allow comfortable creation of any number and modifier combination.
+- A row of modifiers in the home row allows the comfortable creation of any modifier and number combination.
-- Symbols commonly used with numbers fill out the layer, and can be combined with the home row mods or the existing base layer modifiers on the right hand.
+- Symbols commonly used with numbers fill out the layer
+   and can be combined with the home row mods or the existing base layer modifiers on the right hand.
-- Several keys remain unused and await more user specific needs.
+- Several keys remain unused and await more user-specific needs.

 ## Adjust Layer